Freedom Train: Execution

-An ALCO PA diesel-electric locomotive pulled the train, which carried the original versions of the United States Constitution, Declaration of Independence, Truman Doctrine, and the Bill of Rights on its tour of more than 300 cities in all 48 states.
+An ALCO PA diesel-electric locomotive pulled the seven-car train, which carried the original versions of the United States Constitution, the Declaration of Independence, the Truman Doctrine, and the Bill of Rights on its tour of more than 300 cities in all 48 states.
 As Alaska and Hawaii did not gain statehood until 1959, this train toured all of the U.S. states that existed at the time.
-It was the first train to visit all 48 contiguous states (the 1936 Rexall Train had come close, but missed Nevada).
+It was the first train to visit all 48 contiguous states (the Rexall Train in 1936 had come close, but missed Nevada).

 Top Marines were selected to attend to the train and its famous documents.
 The Marine contingent was led by Col. Robert F. Scott.
 According to attendees Mark and Mary Ellen Murphy:

 "With polite and firm prodding the Marines hurried through as many as 1200 persons an hour, giving each an average of three seconds to look at each exhibit.
 As they shuffled through the beige-and-green cars, they listened to regional and patriotic music played over a public address system and to a 'move faster' exhortation by a suave Marine voice which came through the speaker every time a record changed."

 The Freedom Train even had an official song, written by Irving Berlin and performed by Bing Crosby and the Andrews Sisters.

 The train's first public display stop occurred in Philadelphia, Pennsylvania, on September 17, 1947.
 From there, the train traveled in a route that took it up to New England, down the Atlantic coast to Florida, across the nation's southern states to California, up the Pacific coast to Washington, then across the northern states to Minnesota.
 After touring the perimeter of the nation, the train moved inland from Minnesota to Colorado then Kansas and Missouri, north to Wisconsin, then south to the Ohio River valley, north again to Michigan and finally east to New Jersey.
 The train's official tour end occurred on January 22, 1949 in Washington, D.C., nearly three months after its last public display October 26, 1948, in Havre de Grace, Maryland.
-A notable stop on the train's itinerary was its appearance at the Chicago Railroad Fair from July 5 – 9, 1948.
+A notable stop on the train's itinerary was its appearance at the Chicago Railroad Fair from July 5–9 that year.

 The American Heritage Foundation gave licenses to some vendors to sell Freedom Train gear such as books and postcards, while barring unauthorized merchants from selling other Freedom paraphernalia.

 The white press favored the train with mostly positive coverage.
 One exception was John O'Donnell, who commented in the Washington Times-Herald: "... we understand a committee headed by Winthrop Alrich, son-in-law of John D. Rockefeller Jr., is launching the campaign.
 Their wayward historical bus is scheduled to depart with great huzzahs from the White House ...
 Hold on to your hats, boys, you're going for another ride and remember to keep the moths out of that uniform."